instead they sent me 58 different nurses in 6 months»- breaking latest news-breakinglatest.news-Breaking Latest News

 Mom, caregiver and also “nurse”

 Bonanno resorts to legal action but also makes a proposal.
-He tells: “I opened a dispute with the ASL for inadequate assistance, asking the judge that the integrated home care service was no longer entrusted to external companies, given that the outsourcing did not work, but to nurses employed by the ASL, specialized in my son’s health conditions.
-I’m awaiting the verdict.”
+He says: «I opened a dispute with the ASL for inadequate assistance, asking the judge that the integrated home care service was no longer entrusted to external companies, given that the outsourcing did not work, but to nurses employed by the ASL, specialized in my son’s health conditions.
+I’m awaiting the sentence».

 Who is responsible for it and how does ADI work?

-The National Health Service guarantees integrated home assistance to non-self-sufficient people and in conditions of fragility.
-The Adi is part of the Essential Levels of Assistance, therefore it belongs, at least on paper, to anyone who has the requisites to access it, regardless of where they reside.
-The goal is avoid, as far as possible, the patient’s hospitalization in a residential facility, to ensure a better quality of life but also to contain the high costs of hospitalization in RSA.
+The National Health Service guarantees integrated home assistance to non-self-sufficient people and in fragile conditions.
+The Adi falls within the Essential Levels of Assistance, therefore it is up to, at least on paper, anyone who has the requisites to access it, regardless of where they reside.
+The goal is avoid, as far as possible, the patient’s hospitalization in a residential facility, to guarantee him a better quality of life but also to contain the high costs of hospitalization in RSA.
 The Regions can decide to entrust the Adi service to external subjects, accredited on the basis of specific criteria.

 The response of the ASL

 Who monitors compliance with the requirements?
-For its part, the Asl Roma 2, consulted by Health Courier, specifies that the providers accredited by the Region «organize the services on the basis of the Individual Care Plan (PAI).
+For its part, the Asl Roma 2, consulted by Health Courier, specifies that the providers accredited by the Region «organize the services on the basis of the individual assistance plan (PAI).
 The relationships between the patient and the accredited subjects are guaranteed by the Asl Case Management.
-In the specific case – explains the ASL – the situation has been repeatedly evaluated also in consideration of the fact that since February 2022 nurses have not been allowed access, even if they go to their homes ».
+In the specific case – explains the ASL – the situation has been repeatedly evaluated also in consideration of the fact that since February 2022 nurses have not been allowed access even if they go to their homes».

 Support administrator